ETS-ReactNative3/bananacloud-mobile/README.md

 📲 Launch the app :
 _Don't forget to update your .env.example to .env.local and set variables_
+_You have to put you google-service.json into android/app_
+_You have to put you GoogleService-Info.plist ios/_

 ```
 git clone https://github.com/ecandotti/bananacloud-mobile.git